carpedm20/LINE/docs/index.rst

 Introduction
 ------------

-*line* is a python library that alow you to send and receive a LINE message.
+*line* is a python library that allow you to send and receive a LINE message.
 With *line* you can use LINE on any systems like Ubuntu or make your owb LINE bot which will automatically reply for your message!